 Find out the best time of year to get everyone's favorite noodle replacement - the Spaghetti Squash.
+Also learn a simple & easy way to cook spaghetti squash to use for whatever you like.

 If there is any squash that has exploded in popularity over the last decade, it's the spaghetti squash.

 The trend is to forgo the traditional wheat based pastas and replace them with veggies.
-We see lots of places offering veggie noodles on their menus and store selling them all "spiralized" for you and ready to use.
+We see lots of places offering veggie noodles on their menus and stores selling them all "spiralized" for you and ready to use.

 The spaghetti squash is the classic noodle replacement.
 It's the one that takes no special equipment to make.